GrahamDeprecated/Laravel-Passwd/README.md

 ## What Is Laravel Passwd?

-Passwd Is A Simple Password Generator For [Laravel 4](http://laravel.com).
+Laravel Passwd Is A Simple Password Generator For [Laravel 4](http://laravel.com).

 * Laravel Passwd was created by, and is maintained by [Graham Campbell](https://github.com/GrahamCampbell).
 * Laravel Passwd uses [Travis CI](https://travis-ci.org/GrahamCampbell/Laravel-Passwd) to run tests to check if it's working as it should.